 Applicants are expected to review the NAHTF Frequently Asked Questions provided in the Appendix.
-Frequently Asked Questions that come up over the course of the application cycle will be posted on the NAHTF web page.
-Look for a blue box titled "Frequently Asked Questions."
+If the Department determines a question will bring clarification that is not otherwise covered in these application guidelines it will be posted on the NAHTF web page as a FAQ.
+FAQ's will be in a blue box titled "Frequently Asked Questions."
 Any questions posted will also be addressed during Open Office Hours.
 Applicants are encouraged to contact a Housing Program Representative for assistance at any time during the application process.